N1thinan/naruto_handsign/README.md

 # naruto_handsign
 using mediapipe to extract hand landmark; to classify into 13 different pose for handsign(jutsu)
-<br>it include 12 norm and "zero" for reset sequence
+<br>It include 12 norm and "zero" for reset sequence

 ## How to use
 1. download release file